All Episodes

 They would scour the historical record looking for children he had fathered.

-Anything they could do to disprove the gospel to discredit Jesus.
+Anything they could do to disprove the gospel, to discredit Jesus.

-That's who they are, that's what they would do.
+That's what they would do.

 It doesn't matter.

-My point is you're never going to escape.
+My point is, you're never going to escape.

 We are never going to escape this kind of media assault based on who we nominate.